 If you do not want to use a commercial product, you can make your own leather conditioner.
 Add one part vinegar with two parts linseed oil--or if you do not want to use linseed oil you can substitute virgin olive oil.
 Mix this in a lidded jar by adding the ingredients, closing the jar with the lid and shaking the jar vigorously.
 Apply this solution to your leather with a clean cloth and let it set overnight, then buff your leather with a clean cloth.

+It is always best to clean your leather item before you condition it.
+For furniture, vacuum the dust and dirt off, then wipe it with a soft, moist cloth.
+Other items should be cleaned using saddle soap as directed on the can.
 Do not use the aforementioned methods on suede or leather articles that have a nap to them, such as split leather.
 The open fibers of those leathers will cause your leather piece to be ruined because they absorb too much and too irregularly the solutions mentioned here.